-- To activate Deep Search, click on the Deep Search icon in the toolbar of the NVR live view cell. - Considering performance, a camera supporting Deep Search will not display in the Smart Search II device list. - When using Deep Search, do not select more than 10 cameras to obtain the best search experience. - The maximum number of deep search cameras is 10 when non RAID is applied and dual monitor is off.
+- To activate Deep Search, click on the Deep Search icon in the toolbar of the NVR live view cell. - Considering performance, a camera supporting Deep Search will not display in the Smart Search II device list. - On ND9542P, if RAID5 is in use, please DO NOT connect more than 10 network cameras that support Vision Object Analytics to ensure product stability. - The maximum number of deep search cameras is 10 when non RAID is applied and dual monitor is off.